eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 File → New File → R Markdown
 :::

-A new window will open where you can *optionaly* complete with your name, author and the output format.
+A new window will open where you can *optionally* complete with your name, author and the output format.
 Let try first HTML.
 By doing click on th ok button, the new file will open showing the template.
 This is great, you can try to "knit" the file to see the output document.